 We want to row-reduce the left-hand side of this matrix, but we will apply the same row operations to the right-hand side as well.
-And once we get the left-hand side in reduced row-echelon form, we will continue on to put leading 1's in the final two rows, as well as clearing out the columns containing those two additional leading 1's.
-It is these additional row operations that will ensure that we all get to the same place, since the reduced row-echelon form is unique (Theorem RREFU),
+And once we get the left-hand side in reduced row-echelon form, we will continue on to put leading 1's in the final two rows, as well as making pivot columns that contain these two additional leading 1's.
+It is these additional row operations that will ensure that we all get to the same place, since the reduced row-echelon form is unique (Theorem RREFU).